by Simon Ager

 After moving to Bangor in 2008 I started playing recorders - descant, treble and tenor, and in 2010 I got myself a mandolin.
 In 2011 a ukulele found it's way into my home, and in 2012 I acquired a bouzouki, a bodhrán, bass and sopranino recorders and a piano.
 A family of ocarinas can also be found in various parts of my house.

 In 2013 I acquired a melodica, an electro-acoustic tenor ukuele, a cavaquinho - a Portuguese instrument about the size of a soprano ukulele with steel strings, and a xaphoon or pocket sax.
-I also bought a small folk harp, which was on special offer and I couldn't resist, but returned it after realising that it wasn't a very good one and wouldn't stay in tune.
-I'd still like to learn the harp, but have more than enough other instruments for now.
+I also bought a small lever harp, which was on special offer and I couldn't resist, but returned it after realising that it wasn't a very good one and wouldn't stay in tune.

 In January 2014 I treated myself to a electro-acoustic soprano ukulele, and decided to sell some of my other instruments - my clarinet, which I haven't played much for years, my bouzouki and xaphoon, which I rarely play, and my bodhrán, which I play, but I plan to get a better one.

 I play the ukulele in the Bangor Ukulele Club, where we play all sorts of songs - pop, rock, blues, folk, etc. I have a music session at my house once a week where we play mainly folk tunes from all over Europe, plus some blue grass and old time tunes, and even some classical pieces, and I play mainly whistles, recorders, guitar and mandolin.
-I also play all my recorders in a recorder group, and play in one other session regularly, and occasionally in others.
+I also play all my recorders in a recorder group, and regularly play the mandolin and whistles in one other session.